hyundai-robotics/doc-industrial-communication/1-cifx-pci-communication/3-cifx-pci-settings-industrial-communication/7-DeviceNet/2-Settings-DeviceNet-Master.md

 <br>

 {% hint style="info" %}
-\.
-Set the connection type of the slave device.
+   - Set the connection type of the slave device.

-\.
-Select the message transmission method for DeviceNet communication connection.
+   - Select the message transmission method for DeviceNet communication connection.

-\.      ** If the UCMM checkbox is not checked, UCMM group 2 is set as the default value.**
+   **If the UCMM checkbox is not checked, UCMM group 2 is set as the default value.**

-\.
-UCMM GROUP 1 : IO Message
+   - UCMM GROUP 1 : IO Message
-\.
-UCMM GROUP 2: Master - Slave connection message during network initialization (default setting)
+   - UCMM GROUP 2: Master - Slave connection message during network initialization (default setting)
-\.
-UCMM GROUP 3: Explicit Message
+   - UCMM GROUP 3: Explicit Message

-\.
-For certain devices, UCMM group 3 may be used, so please check the product specifications before proceeding.
+   - For certain devices, UCMM group 3 may be used, so please check the product specifications before proceeding.
 {% endhint %}

 ![[Figure 1.3.7.2-19 Slave Configuration]](<../../../_assets/1-cifx-pci-communication/3-cifx-pci-settings-industrial-communication/7-DeviceNet/2-Master_setting/image_19.png>)